Different types of self cleaning, how they work & how to clean them.

-There are three types of self cleaning ovens, although the first is the most common in the UK.
+There are three types of self cleaning domestic ovens, although the first is the most common in the UK.

 Continuous cleaning ovens